ut-ras/Armbot-Junior/README.md

 ## Software Guide

-Currently, there are three versions of the Arduino sketch (will be converted to have helper ):
+Currently, there are three versions of the Arduino sketch (*Should be converted to have all helper functions in seperate file(s) later*):

 1. [`ArmbotJr_DFR_servos_PWM_Shield.ino`](ArmbotJr_DFR_servos/ArmbotJr_DFR_servos_PWM_Shield.ino): The current working file.
 It's similar to `ArmbotJr_DFR_servos` but is designed for use with an Adafruit 16-Channel 12-bit PWM/Servo Driver Shield or a similar I2C device.